Firmness: Soft, medium-firm

 Though all-foam mattresses have amassed a bad reputation for heat retention and for making people feel stifled or trapped in bed, the Layla includes several advanced cooling measures to keep hot sleepers comfortable throughout the night.
 Thermo-Gel cooling technology in the cover helps the bed feel cool to the touch, and Layla says the bed’s cooling capabilities are activated by a change in body temperature.
 What’s more, the comfort layer for each firmness level features copper-infused foam that’s antimicrobial and helps with cooling.

-While the Layla is an all-foam bed, we think it’ll be great for those who sleep temperature-neutral or mildly hot.
+While the Layla is an all-foam bed, we think it will be great for those who sleep temperature-neutral or mildly hot.
 If you sleep like a furnace at night, it might be best to choose an innerspring or hybrid mattress with breathable coils, such as the Layla hybrid mattress.

 If you wake up easily from a partner’s late-night tossing and turning, motion isolation could be a top concern.
 Because the Layla is an all-foam bed, it earns generally high marks for motion isolation, or the ability to trap movement on one side of the bed.
 In fact, the bed made our list of the best mattresses for couples.
 The soft side of the Layla shows just slight motion transfer from one sleep partner to another, especially when a sleeper gets out of bed or adjusts their sleep position.
 Still, this level of motion transfer isn’t enough to disturb a co-sleeper or to force them out of deep sleep.